 You have to start as a multi-unit owner

 Multi-unit franchising is the most common form of executive ownership, but it’s not the only option.
 Some franchisors will allow you to start out as a single-unit owner-operator and work your way to executive ownership.
-If your first location is successful enough, you can become an executive owner without buying more units.
-Or if you want the wealth-building opportunity and growth that come with multi-unit ownership, you can invest the profits from your first location into buying new ones.
-Then you can step back and manage the entire business from an executive position.
+If your first location is successful enough, you can use the profits to buy more locations and take on a manage-the-manager role.
+Once you’re on solid ground with your first franchise and have money to invest, you can also watch for the opportunity to take on an area developer role with your franchisor.

 You have to work long hours